A Strong IAM Program Can Meet the Demands of a Regulation-Heavy Marketplace

 - Access governance

 - Authentication (including multi-factor authentication)

-- Centralization administration of access management and identity governance.
+- Centralized administration of access management and identity governance

-- Enforcement of segregation of duties (SoD) policies.
+- Enforcement of Separation of Duties (SoD) policies

 - Regular auditing to verify user rights and permissions across the infrastructure